dflock/duncanlock.net/content/posts/tech/how-i-upgraded-this-website-to-pelican-36.rst

     $ git co master
     $ git pull --recurse-submodules && git submodule update --recursive

-The only change precipitated by this was a minor tweak to use the ``serial`` plugin instead of the deprecated ``multipart`` one.
+The only change precipitated by this was a minor tweak to use the ``series`` plugin instead of the deprecated ``multipart`` one.
 I made this change to the theme:

 .. code-block:: diff